paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-053-authorities-relating-to-the-regulation-of-foreign-missions.md

 1987—Subsec. (a).
 Pub.
 L. 100–204 inserted sentence at end relating to compensation of Director.

 1984—Subsec. (a).
 Pub.
-L. 98–618, § 601(c)(1), struck out requirements that Director be an individual with: minimum of ten years service in the Foreign Service, significant administrative experience, and service in countries wherein the United States has had significant problems in assuring secure and efficient operations of its missions as result of the actions of other countries.
+L. 98–618, § 601(d)(1), formerly § 601(c)(1), as renumbered by Pub.
+L. 119–60, struck out requirements that Director be an individual with: minimum of ten years service in the Foreign Service, significant administrative experience, and service in countries wherein the United States has had significant problems in assuring secure and efficient operations of its missions as result of the actions of other countries.

 Subsec. (b).
 Pub.
-L. 98–618, § 601(c)(2), substituted requirement of prior complementary service of the Director and Deputy Director in the Foreign Service and the Intelligence Community for requirement that Deputy Director must have served in the Intelligence Community.
+L. 98–618, § 601(d)(2), formerly § 601(c)(1), as renumbered by Pub.
+L. 119–60, substituted requirement of prior complementary service of the Director and Deputy Director in the Foreign Service and the Intelligence Community for requirement that Deputy Director must have served in the Intelligence Community.

 1983—Subsec. (a).
 Pub.
 L. 98–164, § 604(a), inserted provisions respecting rank, and experience required of the Director, and substituted provision requiring appointment by the President by and with the advice and consent of the Senate, for provision requiring appointment by the Secretary.